 Traditional Christmas wreath

-David Hurrion explains out how to make a traditional Christmas wreath using evergreen plants from the garden like holly, ivy and conifer sprigs – you could even use small branches from the Christmas tree.
+David Hurrion explains out how to make a traditional Christmas wreath using evergreen plants from the garden like holly, English ivy and conifer sprigs – you could even use small branches from the Christmas tree.

 Pyracantha, ivy and crab apple Christmas wreath